 Parkland Walk North London | North Route

 The train line used to go to Alexandra Palace so it is only right that you continue this walk to the final destination.
 When the South part of the walk finishes you have a few options of getting to Alexandra Palace which you’ll find on the website: click here for route options.
 We decided to go through Queen’s Wood so we could stop off at the café which serves organic breakfast, sandwiches, cakes and hot drinks and also has toilets.
 This was originally part of the ancient Forest of Middlesex and was mentioned in the Doomsday Book.
 It used to be called Churchyard Bottom Wood before it was renamed in 1989 to celebrate Queen Victoria’s Diamond Jubilee.
-It is now a 52 acre nature reserve with more than 300 species of flowers and ferns and 25 species of birds.
+It is now a 52-acre nature reserve with more than 300 species of flowers and ferns and 25 species of birds.
 The Friends of Queen’s Wood help Haringey Council to keep the area in good shape and what a splendid job they do.

-Alternatively you can walk through Highgate Wood which is also an ancient woodland.
-It is 28 hectares of well kept woods to explore which also houses a playground and a cafe.
+Alternatively, you can walk through Highgate Wood which is also an ancient woodland.
+It is 28 hectares of well-kept woods to explore which also houses a playground and a cafe.
 They have received the Green Flag award on numerous occasions and also the Green Heritage Award for recognition of managing a site of historical significance.
 You are really spoilt for choice in this neck of the woods (sorry for the pun) because there are so many green spaces to roam around.

 When you end up at Alexandra Palace you have 196 acres of park to explore with woodlands, informal grass areas and formal gardens.
 This Victorian park continues to attract many visitors every year thanks to the amazing panoramic views of London which you can see because it is situated on a hill.
-You will find a boating lake, cafe, ice rink, garden center and you’ll also see the famous transmitter here.
-If you do this walk on a Sunday you can visit the Farmer’s Market which is situated just inside the park gates and is open from 10am until 3pm.
+You will find a boating lake, cafe, ice rink, a garden centre and you’ll also see the famous transmitter here.
+If you do this walk on a Sunday you can visit the Farmer’s Market which is situated just inside the park gates and is open from 10 am until 3 pm.
 You can pick up a coffee and a bite to eat.
 Some of the stalls have a few tables and chairs or you can take your goodies to the park and sit down on the grass.
 There is also a good café in the Alexandra Palace Garden Centre which also has toilets.

 Alexandra Palace Farmers Market